A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 6. Retention: Post-conversion follow-up and engagement.

-Now, let’s get into the nitty-gritty.
-Use your analytics tools to track user behavior at each funnel stage—correct high drop-off rates at specific points where issues are evident.
+Now, let's get into the nitty-gritty.
+Use your analytics tools to track user behavior at each funnel stage.
+High drop-off rates at specific points can signal issues that need to be fixed.

 Here's what to look for: